 If you’re finding it tough, another good technique to try is urge-surfing.
 This is the thinking or belief that urges will pass, whether you give into them or not.
-Rather than trying to ignore the temptation for a drink, instead pay attention to the kind of sensations it causes in your body and really feel it.
-If you’re able to confront your urge head on, you’re far less likely to slip up and give into temptation.
+Rather than trying to ignore the temptation for a drink, instead pay attention to the kind of sensations it causes in your body and really feel them.
+If you’re able to confront the urge head on, you’re less likely to slip up and give into temptation.

-Even with the best of intentions, it’s easy to slip up and give into your urges.
-If this happens, don’t fret.
-Making a major lifestyle change is difficult, so if you do fall off the wagon and have a drink, there are a couple of ways to pick yourself up.
+Even with the best of intentions, it’s easy to give into your urges.
+If this happens, don’t worry.
+Making a major lifestyle change is difficult, so if you do have a drink, there are a couple of ways to pick yourself up.

-Don’t punish yourself for your slip-up.
+Don’t punish yourself for giving in.
 Instead, view it with self-compassion.
-If you treat yourself with kindness and understanding when you’ve had a set-back, rather than self-criticism or frustration, you’re more likely to achieve your overall goal.
+Treat yourself with kindness and understanding when you’ve had a setback, rather than self-criticism or frustration.
+This way, you’re more likely to achieve your overall goal.
 And, try to celebrate the small wins along the way.

 Allow other indulgences